Reopening the Port of Baltimore could take weeks as colossal wreckage cleanup gets underway, officials say - KESQ

 It could take days to examine the area before the first piece of the massive wreckage is cut and lifted out of the way, Spellmon told CNN Friday.
 More than 1,000 engineers in Baltimore and across the country are studying the wreckage piece-by-piece to figure out the best plan to remove it.

 To help with this massive task, more heavy equipment is expected at the scene in the coming weeks.
-That includes seven floating cranes, 10 tugs, nine barges, eight salvage vessels and five Coast Guard boats, Maryland Gov. Wes Moore said.
+That includes seven floating cranes, 10 tugs, nine barges, eight salvage vessels and five Coast Guard boats, Moore said.

 Workers at the scene still face “an incredibly complex job,” Moore said Thursday.